 Look, I get it.
-Not everyone needs a closet full of dirndls (like, ahem, I do).
+Not everyone needs a closet full of dirndls (like, ahem, me apparently).
 If you’re simply celebrating Oktoberfest at home or plan on attending a local Oktoberfest-style festival just once, it makes sense you wouldn’t want to spend a great deal of money on a dirndl you might just wear one time.

 But that shouldn’t stop you from wearing the traditional Bavarian outfits to the partay.
 Dressing the part is half, nay, 2/3 the fun of celebrating Oktoberfest!